i-am-LC/Django-OTP-Dispatch-Portal/README.md

 ## Introduction
 Django OTP Dispatch Portal was developed in response to a change in telecommunication standards within Australia.
-Specifically the tightening of acceptable customer authentication methods when porting mobile numbers to a new provider with the aim of protecting against unauthorised 'SIM swaps'.
+Specifically the tightening of acceptable customer authentication methods when porting mobile numbers to a new provider with the aim of protecting against unauthorised 'SIM swaps' or undertaking any actions deemed to be 'high risk' by the Australian Communications and Media Authority.

 In order to meet these new requirements customers would need to be sent a unique one time passcode (OTP), this code would need to be